AdaCore/spark2014/docs/guidance/main.rst

 allows us to get stronger guarantees, should the wolf in the fable adopt more aggressive means of attack than blowing.

+A pitfall when using tools for automating human tasks is to end up `pleasing the tool` rather than working around the tool limitations.
+Both flow analysis and proof, the two technologies used in SPARK, have known limitations.
+Users should refrain from changing the program for the only benefit of getting fewer messages from the tool.
+When relevant, users should justify tool messages through appropriate pragmas.
+See the sections on :ref:`Justifying Unproved Check Messages` and :ref:`Flow Analysis Warnings` for more details.

 In the following, we use "SPARK" to denote the SPARK language, and "GNATprove" to denote the formal verification tool in SPARK product.